Is Ethylene Dichloride Toxic? What You Need to Know

 Failures to implement safety standards in any workplace, particularly one where ethylene dichloride is present, can have disastrous consequences.
 The workers at the Westlake Chemical plant near Lake Charles, Louisiana, discovered that when the ethylene dichloride tank exploded and sent five people to the hospital.
 Incidents like this are simply unacceptable.

-At Arnold & Itkin, we are committed to helping workers across the country who have been exposed to hazardous substances like ethylene dichloride.
-We have represented survivors and victims’ families of some of the worst industrial disasters, like the Williams Olefins Geismar plant explosion, helping them get answers and secure life-changing recoveries.
+At Arnold & Itkin, we are committed to helping workers across the country who have been exposed to hazardous substances, like ethylene dichloride.
+We have represented the survivors and families of victims of some of the worst industrial disasters, like the Williams Olefins Geismar plant explosion, helping them get answers and secure life-changing recoveries.
 When companies are negligent, people turn to our plant explosion lawyers for the help they need.

 Categories